gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideOrganizingProjects.md

  &lt;/html&gt;
 </pre>

-<p>Note that the body of the page contains only a <tt>SCRIPT</tt> tag and an <tt>IFRAME</tt> tag.
-It is left to the GWT application to then fill in all the visual content.</p>
+Note that the body of the page contains only a <tt>SCRIPT</tt> tag and an <tt>IFRAME</tt> tag.
+It is left to the GWT application to then fill in all the visual content.

-<p>But GWT was designed to make it easy to add GWT functionality to existing web applications with only minor changes.
-It is possible to allow the GWT module to selectively insert
-widgets into specific places in an HTML page.
+But GWT was designed to make it easy to add GWT functionality to existing web applications with only minor changes.
+It is possible to allow the GWT module to selectively insert widgets into specific places in an HTML page.
 To accomplish this, use the <tt>id</tt> attribute in your HTML tags to specify a unique identifier that your GWT code will use to attach widgets to that HTML element.
-For example:</p>
+For example:

 <pre class="prettyprint">
   &lt;body&gt;